-Part1: This part has to be duly filled by citizens who have crossed the age of 60 years and wish to claim TDS on certain income earned by them.
+Part 1: This part has to be filled out by senior citizen individual applicants who wish to claim TDS on different types of income earned by them during the fiscal.

 Let’s understand various points that have to be duly filled by the applicant before submitting the form.

-15(a): the individual has to enter ‘YES’ if he has been assessed in any of the years out of the six assessment years prior to the mentioned assessed year
+- The applicant has to enter ‘YES’ if he has been assessed in any of the years out of the six assessment years prior to the mentioned assessment year

-Part 2: The second part of the form has to be filled and submitted by the individual or the institution that has taken upon the responsibility of paying the income.
-For example: A bank, which is supposed to pay income tax on the interest earned by a depositor on his fixed deposits.
+Part 2: The second part of the form has to be filled and submitted by the deductor who is required to deposit the TDS deducted with the bank authorities.
+For example: A bank, which is supposed to deduct TDS on the interest earned by a depositor on fixed/recurring deposits.

 Recent updates on Form 15H

 As per changes effective from June 1, 2016, certain rental income can also be declared and included in Form 15H declarations.
-The various lists of incomes that fall under this category are :
+The various types of incomes that fall under this category are:

 - Amount Received from EPF withdrawals

 - Interest other than the interest earned on securities

 - Income received from National Savings Scheme, and